Young care leavers in Cambridgeshire supported by Police Commissioner’s Fund

 “We would like to encourage local organisations looking to take part in community projects to get in touch as we know there is so much more that can be done to develop support for the young adults who have been in our care.”

 The Commissioner’s Youth and Community Fund, now in its 4th year, supports young people to actively participate and contribute where they live, helping them to become positive citizens and lead more fulfilling lives.
 The Fund is open to voluntary and community organisations who can apply for grants of up to £3,000 towards their project.
-More information about the terms and conditions of the funding can be found here.
+More information about the terms and conditions of the funding.

 Kings Ripton Court is a Salvation Army Lifehouse in Huntingdon that offers a safe and supportive place to call home for vulnerable young people aged 16-25.